BARRETTMEAG/Lucidum/3. Draft_Trees/SM_trees/treefile/pictures/README.md

 These pictures show the supermatrice's 50 taxa.
+The original treefile shows what the phylogeny is "suppose" to look it.

-To show all of the taxa name and their specific maximum-likelihood values, look at picture 1, picture 0 shows the data in a spiral form.
+Picture 1 shows all the taxa name and their specific maximum-likelihood values.

-To view the phylogeny and how it is "suppose" to look look at the orginal SM trees.
+Picture 0 shows the data in a spiral form with their values.